Posted on September 05 2018

 We love recipes that embrace the fall season!

-So, we've gathered a few great recipes that include fall favorites like apples, corn, stawberries and more.
+So, we've gathered a few great recipes that include fall favorites like apples, corn, strawberries and more.

 Curious what foods are in season?
 View and even download our FREE Seasonal Harvest Guide >

-Recipes below include the Best Apple Crisp, Sausage and Peppers (our favorite!), Sous Vide Seasoned Whole Baby Potatoes and the Best Rasberry Bread.
+Recipes below include the Best Apple Crisp, Sausage and Peppers (our favorite!), Sous Vide Seasoned Whole Baby Potatoes and the Best Raspberry Bread.

 - 4 apples, cored and sliced

 - 2 tbsp. water

 - 1/4 c. plus 2 tbsp. granulated sugar, divided